* Rouble down vs dollar, euro as U.S. sanctions weigh

-The impact of the latest U.S. sanctions against 17 senior Russian government officials, seven so-called "oligarchs" and 12 companies they own or control has spread across Russian markets and risks derailing a fragile economic recovery which had just begun to take hold following the Kremlin's last confrontation with the West in 2014.
+The impact of the latest U.S. sanctions against 17 senior Russian government officials, seven so-called "oligarchs" and 12 companies they own or control has spread across Russian markets.

-The volatility and uncertainty triggered by the latest round of sanctions has prompted some companies to change their plans, but also providing buying opportunities.
+The sanctions triggered volatility and uncertainty, prompting companies to change their plans while also providing buying opportunities.

-Russian unit of Volkswagen Bank said it had postponed a planned bond issue worth 5 billion roubles ($78.34 million) due to unfavourable market conditions, Interfax reported.
+Russian unit of Volkswagen Bank said it had postponed a planned bond issue worth 5 billion roubles ($78.34 million) due to unfavorable market conditions, Interfax reported.